Becky Druhan

-Rebecca (Becky) Druhan is a Canadian politician, who was elected to the Nova Scotia House of Assembly in the 2021 Nova Scotia general election.
-She represents the riding of Lunenburg West as a member of the Progressive Conservative Association of Nova Scotia.
+Rebecca Druhan (born April 23, 1976) is a Canadian politician who was elected to the Nova Scotia House of Assembly in the 2021 Nova Scotia general election.
+Until October 27, 2025 she represented the riding of Lunenburg West as a member of the Progressive Conservative Association of Nova Scotia; she currently sits as and Independent MLA.

 Education

 Druhan graduated from Dalhousie University in 1997 with a Bachelor of Arts degree.
 In 2003, she received a Bachelor of Laws from Dalhousie Law School and was admitted to the bar in 2004.

 Career

 Prior to her election to the legislature, Druhan was a lawyer and program coordinator for the Victorian Order of Nurses.

 Druhan was sworn in as the minister for Education and Early Childhood Development on August 31, 2021.

+She was appointed Minister of Justice and Attorney General for Nova Scotia in December 2024, and served in the position until an October 21, 2025 Cabinet shuffle.

+On October 27, 2025, Druhan left the Progressive Conservative party.